 The Vernon Parish Clerk of Court uses funds to maintain its financial records during the year.
 Fund accounting is designed to demonstrate legal compliance and to aid management by segregating transactions related to certain Clerk of Court functions and activities.
 A fund is defined as a separate fiscal and accounting entity with a self-balancing set of accounts.
 Funds of the Clerk of Court are classified into two categories: governmental and fiduciary.
-An emphasis is placed on major funds, and the General Fund is considered to be a major fund.
+An emphasis is placed on major funds, and the General Fund and Advance Deposit Fund are considered to be a major funds.

-Governmental Funds
+Governmental Fund